Tarasios/SonggestionsEngine/README.md

 ## Installation and Setup
 To set up the development environment for Songgestions, follow these steps:

+0. You will need a Python IDE which is compatible with flask, tensorflow, and pandas.
 1. Clone this GitHub repository: git clone https://github.com/Tarasios/Songgestions.git
 2. Navigate to the project folder: cd Songgestions
 3. Set up a Python environment (e.g., using virtualenv or conda).